cofoundry-cms/Cofoundry.Docs/src/Getting Started/Installing.md

 ### Creating the site

-1. Open Visual Studio 2017 and create a new *ASP.NET Core Web Application* project using ASP.Net Core 2.1.
+1. Open Visual Studio 2019 and select *Create a new project*

+2. Select the *ASP.NET Core Web Application* template and press *Next*

+3. Fill in the project name, select a location and press *Create*

-2. Choose the *Empty* project template.
+4. Choose the *Empty* project template and press *Create*.

-3. Create an empty database in SQL Server.
+5. Create an empty database in SQL Server.

-4. Install the [Cofoundry.Web.Admin](https://www.nuget.org/packages/Cofoundry.Web.Admin/) NuGet package
+6. Install the [Cofoundry.Web.Admin](https://www.nuget.org/packages/Cofoundry.Web.Admin/) NuGet package

+*Note that Visual Studio 2019 doesn't let you select the framework version when creating a new project, so if you have multiple versions of .NET Core installed, make sure your project is targeting .NET 3.1.*

 ### Configuring the site